UNICEF Rights Respecting School

 Here are two short videos which explains rights in an easy to understand way:

-Here is our school song written and performed by one of our pupils (with Mr Malies helping out on the guitar).
+Here is our school song written and performed by Mr Malies and one of our talented pupils

 Article 2: Every child across the world has all these rights

 It doesn’t matter if your skin colour is brown, black, purple or white